BoatRecords

 BoatRecords version 3.8 (later versions are now available for download), I believe, satisfied the all of those goals.

-The latest MS Office 2003/xp version (4.0e) of the application can be downloaded here.
+The latest MS Office 97-2003 version (5.02) of the application can be downloaded here.
+That will be the last update to the program in 97-2003 format.

 The user manual for the program in pdf format can be downloaded by clicking here